 - Determine meeting protocols (who, when, where, frequency/expectations)

-- Review action items from crisis management plan (Did owners actually execute?)
+- Review action items from the crisis management plan (Did owners actually execute?)

 - Set-up a fact/data review process (track all inputs, fact check, assign ownership)

 - Assign ownership to monitor external communication media (social, print and broadcast)